-We want water and wastewater services to be affordable for all our customers, whatever their circumstances.
-The amounts our customers pay for their water and wastewater services change on 1 April each year, and are determined by the Charges Schemes we publish every January and February.
-When we change our charges, we follow the rules set by law, and those set by Ofwat.
+Water and wastewater services should be affordable for all customers, whatever their circumstances.
+The amounts our customers pay for their water (and wastewater) services change on 1 April each year and are determined by the Charges Schemes we publish in January and February of each year.
+When we change our charges, we follow the rules set out in legislation and by Ofwat.

-We have a well-established process for producing and approving our tariffs and charges schemes.
-This ensures that we do not risk a charging error, which could impact our customers.
-Our timetable includes deadlines for producing our charges, assurance from our Internal Audit Team and external assurance experts, and dates for review and approval by our Charges Steering Group and Board.
+We have a well-established timetable for the production and approval of our tariffs and charges scheme.
+This is to ensure that we do not risk a charging error, which could impact upon our customers.
+Our timetable includes key stages for producing our charges, assurance from our Internal Audit Team and external assurance experts, and review and approval by our Charges Steering Group and the Board.